2012 United States Olympic trials (swimming)

 The 2012 United States Olympic trials for swimming events were held from June 25 to July 2 at the CenturyLink Center Omaha in Omaha, Nebraska.
 It was the qualifying meet for American swimmers who hoped to compete at the 2012 Summer Olympics in London.

 Qualification criteria

-A total of 47 swimmers (not including open water swimmers) were chosen for the 2012 Summer Olympics.
-To make the Olympic team, a swimmer must place in the top two in one of the thirteen individual events.
+47 swimmers (not including open water swimmers) were chosen for the 2012 Summer Olympics.
+To make the Olympic team, a swimmer must be in the top two in one of the thirteen individual events.
 To be considered for the U.S. 4×100-meter and 4×200-meter freestyle relay teams, a swimmer must place in the top six in the 100-meter and 200-meter freestyle, respectively.
 Swimmers must have achieved a time standard to be eligible to compete in the U.S. Olympic trials: